actions/setup-node/docs/adrs/0001-support-caching-deps-for-monorepos.md

 ## Decision

-Add `package-lock-file` input that will accept path (relative to repository root) to dependencies lock file.
+Add `cache-dependency-path` input that will accept path (relative to repository root) to dependencies lock file.
 If provided path contains wildcards, the action will search all maching files and calculate common hash like `${{ hashFiles('**/package-lock.json') }}` YAML construction does.
 The hash of provided matched files will be used as a part of cache key.